cas-bioinf/rboAnalyzer/readme.md

     and RSEARCH score and some prediction methods may be influenced by that missing sequence.

+2) The `genomes_from_blast` failed
+    The `genomes_from_blast` script has build in failed download handling but by default it tries only 10 times.
+If you are on instable connection you might get better results by setting the `--retry` to some larger number.

 ### Notes
 This is Beta version.
 Especially the default parameters for prediction can change.